A Dramatic College Football Season

 Western Kentucky v Delaware - Air Force v Navy, and closing out with Philadelphia Union

 Western Kentucky barely survives Delaware after the Blue Hens miss a game-winning field goal kick in the final seconds of the game.
-On Saturday, Blake Horvath and Eli Heidenreich of the Navy Midshipmen play lights out in their 34-31 win over Air Force.

 Week 7 - The Fall of Penn State, James Franklin Fired